Roberta Cowell: Second World War

-Postwar life
+Postwar and personal life

+In June 1941, Cowell married Diana Margaret Zelma Carpenter (1917–2006), who also had been an engineering student at UCL with an interest in motor racing.
-After demobilization, Cowell was engaged in a number of business ventures until, in 1946, she founded a motor-racing team and competed in events across Europe, including the Brighton Speed Trials and the Grand Prix at Rouen-Les-Essarts.

-However her autobiography describes this as a time of great distress.
-She also experienced traumatic flashback when watching the film Mine Own Executioner, in which the hero is shot-down by anti-aircraft fire while flying a Spitfire.
+After demobilisation, Cowell was engaged in a number of business ventures until, in 1946, she founded a motor-racing team and competed in events across Europe, including the Brighton Speed Trials and the Grand Prix at Rouen-Les-Essarts.
+However her autobiography describes this as a time of great distress and clinical depression.
+She also experienced traumatic flashbacks when watching the film Mine Own Executioner, in which the hero is shot-down by anti-aircraft fire while flying a Spitfire.

+Diana and Roberta had two daughters (born July 1942 and August 1944), but the marriage was unhappy.
+Cowell later wrote: "there had been an underlying air of falseness about it.
+It is difficult and painful for me to say much about this marriage.
+But it must be clear from the way we lived — our house was at Hove, in Sussex, and I worked 53 miles away, commuting by car seven days a week, with a weekly trip to Manchester, 290 miles away, thrown in—that the two paths of marriage never joined for very long in our case, and that the rocks between them were very high indeed.
+By 1948, we had separated, although the divorce decree was not made absolute until 1952".
+Diana won the divorce on grounds of desertion, and later remarried.
+The children went to live with relatives.

-In 1948, Cowell separated from her wife and, suffering from depression, she sought out a leading Freudian psychiatrist of the time, but was unsatisfied by the help he offered.
-Sessions with a second Freudian psychiatrist, described in her biography only as a Scottish man with a less orthodox approach to his profession, gradually revealed, in her own words, that her "unconscious mind was predominantly female" and "feminine side of my nature, which all my life I had known of and severely repressed, was very much more fundamental and deep-rooted than I had supposed."
+After the separation, Cowell continued to suffer from depression.
+She sought out a leading Freudian psychiatrist of the time, but was unsatisfied by the help he offered.
+Sessions with a second Freudian psychiatrist, described in her biography only as a Scottish man with a less orthodox approach to his profession, gradually revealed, in her own words, that her "unconscious mind was predominantly female" and "feminine side of my nature, which all my life I had known of and severely repressed, was very much more fundamental and deep-rooted than I had supposed".

 Transition and surgery

-By 1950, Cowell was taking large doses of oestrogen, but was still living as a man.
+By 1950, Cowell was taking large doses of estrogen, but was still living as a man.
 She had become acquainted with Michael Dillon, a British physician who was the first trans man to get a phalloplasty, after reading his 1946 volume Self: A Study in Endocrinology and Ethics.
 This work proposed that individuals should have the right to change gender, to have the kind of body they desired.
 The two developed a close friendship.
 Dillon subsequently carried out an inguinal orchiectomy on Cowell.
 Secrecy was necessary for this as the procedure was then illegal in the United Kingdom under so-called "mayhem" laws and no surgeon would agree to perform it openly.